KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

     )
 }

-Dictation can be used to let users enter text by speaking instead of typing on the keyboard.
-Since keyboard extensions have no access to the microphone, KeyboardKit lets you trigger dictation from a keyboard extension and perform it in the main app.
+Dictation can be used to enter text by speaking instead of typing.
+This can be complicated to set up for a keyboard extension, since a keyboard extensions can't access the microphone, but KeyboardKit makes it easy.

-In KeyboardKit, a ``DictationService`` can start dictation from the keyboard by opening the main app, perform dictation in that app, then return to the keyboard and apply the dictated text when dictation completes.
+In KeyboardKit, a ``DictationService`` can start dictation from the keyboard extension by opening the main app, perform dictation in the app, then return to the keyboard and apply the dictated text when dictation completes.

-Unlike most other service types, the open-source project doesn't include a dictation service.
-You have to upgrade to KeyboardKit Pro or implement a custom dictation service to be able to use dictation in your keyboard.

-👑 [KeyboardKit Pro][Pro] unlocks a ``Dictation/StandardDictationService`` that can be used to perform dictation from the keyboard.
-Information about Pro features can be found further down.
+👑 [KeyboardKit Pro][Pro] unlocks a ``Dictation/StandardDictationService`` that can be used to perform dictation from the keyboard, as well as dictation-specific views and styles.